faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 Take seven naturals, split them at four and print the results.
 Simple, right?

-When using the composite pattern, you'll find that following the DRY principle becomes very easy and you usually end up writing much less code than otherwise.
+When using the composite pattern, you'll find it very easy to follow the DRY principle and you usually end up writing much less code than otherwise.

 **Excercise:** Create a `Dup` (duplicate) function, which takes a `Seq` and returns two `Seq`s which are both identical (in terms of elements) to the original `Seq`.
 It should work for infinite